AnshGaur28/AnshGaur28/README.md

 - 👋 Hi, I’m @AnshGaur28
 - 👀 I work with Web Development technologies and Machine Learning Models such as React , Node , Python , FastAPI , Nextjs and Deep Learning architectures.
 - 🌱 I’m proficient as a Full-stack developer in MERN stack and python developer.
-- I am efficient in frameworks such as React Node and Express ,Tailwind , FastAPI.
+- I am currently learning Springboot
 - 💞️ I’m looking to collaborate in projects associated with Web development and Machine Learning.
 - 📫 Reach me through Email - ansh28.dinesh30@gmail.com